This Day In Music: July 17

 July 16 ~ Birthdays/All ~ July 18

-July 17, 2021 ~ Pianist, composer Dolores Claman, full name Dolores Olga Claman, passed away in Spain ~ Best known for composing The Hockey Theme, long used as the theme song for CBC's A Hockey Night In Canada TV show, and for A Place To Stand, initially used for the film that accompanied the film of the same name at Montreal Expo '67 and over time regarded as Ontario's unofficial provincial anthem ~ Claman was born in 1927
+July 17, 2021 ~ Pianist, composer Dolores Claman, full name Dolores Olga Claman, passed away in Spain ~ Best known for composing The Hockey Theme, long used as the theme song for CBC's A Hockey Night In Canada TV show, and for A Place To Stand, initially used for the film of the same name that accompanied Montreal Expo '67 and over time regarded as Ontario's unofficial provincial anthem ~ Claman was born in 1927

 July 17, 2016 ~ Singer, songwriter Fred Tomlinson passed away ~ Best known for his association with Monty Python, writing and singing, along with his backing unit the Fred Tomlinson Singers, several of their songs including The Lumberjack Song and Spam ~ Tomlinson was born in 1927